GeopJr/SveltePress/pages/guide/03 - extending/02 - theme.md

 `svelte.config.js` is **REQUIRED**.
 To avoid themes overriding user options and the default ones, only the `config.kit.vite` and `config.preprocess` keys are being used by SveltePress.
-However don't let this restrict you, you can do a whole lot of things with vite!
+However, don't let this restrict you.
+You can do a whole lot of things with vite!
 For example, `sveltepress-carbon` rewrites the imported style when in dev mode to a precompiled one, so you don't waste time compiling the theme over and over again!

 > Note: the keys get combined with the ones already in config.
 So eg. you don't need to use svelte preprocess if you don't want to extend it, as it's already been used by default.